 Conference about the cases taken by GYLA and EHRAC to the European Court of Human Rights regarding Russia's responsibility in the August 2008 War.

 Our litigation in Georgia began in 2006 in partnership with the Georgian Young Lawyers Association.
-We are currently litigating cases addressing violence against women, LGBT rights, religious discrimination, politically-motivated proceedings, protest and conflict or interstate tensions with Russia.
+We are currently litigating cases addressing violence against women, LGBTI+ rights, religious discrimination, politically-motivated proceedings, and conflict or interstate tensions with Russia.
 Read about our most recent cases.
-Discrimination Violence against women EHRAC and GYLA jointly lodged an application in the case of Salome Jorbenadze, a 20-year-old […]
+Discrimination Violence against women Across the world, women’s rights have been propelled into the headlines, in the wake of high-profile […]

 Resource | Article | 1 Jun 2011 | By The Office of the Commissioner for Human Rights, Council of Europe